 Topics may include career criminals, prison overcrowding, prediction, ecological studies of crimes, family and delinquency, entrepreneurship in criminal justice and criminology, and similar criminological problems.

-rm Req) In-depth examination of selected topics.
+In-depth examination of selected topics.
 Criminal responsibility.
 Socio-legal policy alternatives with regard to deviance.
 Law enforcement procedures for civil law and similar legal problems.
 Admissibility of evidence.
 Representation.
-Indigent's right to co
+Indigent's right to counsel.

 Examination of the American correctional system.
 Identification of historical and contemporary themes, issues, and trends.
 Evaluation of correctional policies, practices and research.